testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part2.md

 But here's the problem: implementing `has_horizontal_collision_adjustment` and `had_horizontal_collision_adjustment` turned out to be quite complex!
 A full reimplementation of that logic would blow up the model.

 We needed ground truth from the game itself: direct information from the game engine about what actually happened, not our best guess.
 This meant expanding the game's observability to expose collision information, viewport state, and other details the model needed.
 Given the fixes were needed in both the model and the game code, we created a [v3.0](https://github.com/testflows/Examples/tree/v3.0) branch to implement them.
+We also added two new safety properties: [`check_does_not_overlap_with_solid_objects`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/tests/models/mario/movement.py#L683) to ensure Mario never overlaps solid objects, and [`check_does_not_exceed_max_position_adjustment`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/tests/models/mario/movement.py#L667) to enforce that per-frame displacement stays within physical limits.

 ```bash
 # If you already have v2.0 checked out, switch to v3.0